(Photo by Genre Creative.)

 – Arrested Development

-- In general, I like food and eating it, and wanted an excuse to keep doing it
+- In general, I like food and eating it

 - I’m one of those morning people